JulianHayward/Azure-MG-Sub-Governance-Reporting/README.md

 ## AzGovViz release history

-__Changes__ (2021-May-17)
+__Changes__ (2021-May-19)

 * Removed Azure PowerShell module requirement Az.ResourceGraph
 * __TenantSummary__ 'Change tracking' section.
 Tracks newly created and updated custom Policy, PolicySet and RBAC Role definitions, Policy/RBAC Role assignments and Resources that occured within the last 14 days (period can be adjusted using new parameter `-ChangeTrackingDays`)
 * New parameters `-PolicyIncludeResourceGroups` and `-RBACIncludeResourceGroupsAndResources` - include Policy assignments on ResourceGroups, include Role assignments on ResourceGroups and Resources
 * New parameters `-PolicyAtScopeOnly` and `-RBACAtScopeOnly` - removing 'inherited' lines in the HTML file; use this parameter if you run against a larger tenants
 * New parameter `-CsvExport` - export enriched data for 'Role assignments', 'Policy assignments' data and 'all resources' (subscriptionId, managementGroup path, resourceType, id, name, location, tags, createdTime, changedTime)
-* New parameter `-JsonExport`- export of ManagementGroup Hierarchy including all MG/Sub Policy/RBAC definitions, Policy/RBAC assignments and some more relevant information to JSON
+* !_experimental_ New parameter `-JsonExport`- export of ManagementGroup Hierarchy including all MG/Sub Policy/RBAC definitions, Policy/RBAC assignments and some more relevant information to JSON
 * Added ClassicAdministrators Role assignment information
 * Restructure __TenantSummary__ - Limits gets its own section
 * Added sytem metadata for Policy/RBAC definitions and assignments